+Table 1

-Table 1 Percent Change in Item Numbers Selected
+Percent Change in Item Numbers Selected

+r creent change in item rambers selected

-Percent of Item Numbers July 2017 July 2019 Selected by CSUS 58.8% 29.07%
+Percent of Item Numbers July 2017 July 2019

+Selected by CSUS 58.8% 29.07%

 Note.
-Percent is calculated based on the total number of item numbers the FDLP offers for selection.
+Percent is calculated based on the total number of item numbers the FDLP offers for selection

-During the same time period that the federal government also began a review of its FDLP Item Selection Profile.
+During the same time period that the federal government documents were deaccessioned, the CSU Stanislaus Library also began a review of its FDLP Item Selection Profile.
 Deselection of government documents was conducted via the following methods:

-- Shipments were reviewed to determine if items the online (EL) item number was selected and the paper or microfiche format was deselected. - deselected if it no longer fit our collection available online, then the online item number was - All additions made to the Item Selection Profile since 2012 were reviewed.
-Since the government documents were not actively managed during this all FDLP generated.
+- Shipments were reviewed to determine if items received should be deselected.
+The item numbers of materials received during shipment were reviewed.
+If the materials were available online, the online (EL) item number was selected and the paper or microfiche format was deselected. - As discard lists were created and sent to the Regional Library, the item numbers of discarded materials were reviewed.
+The item number was deselected if it no longer fit our collection development policy.
+If items were available online, then the online item number was selected. - All additions made to the Item Selection Profile since 2012 were reviewed.
+Since the government documents were not actively managed during this time due to lack of staffing, these selections were all FDLP generated.
 If the items did not fit our collection development policy they were deselected.
-Online item numbers were also selected in place of the paper or microfiche - project.
-We are reviewing our selections item by item and making deselection decisions based on whether the item is available online, whether items have been published since 2012, and whether it meets the needs of our community.
+Online item numbers were also selected in place of the paper or microfiche formats. - The Item Selection Profile review is an ongoing project.
+We are reviewing our selections item by item and making deselection decisions based on whether the Item is available online, whether items have been published since 2012, and whether it meets the needs of our community.
 As of July 2019 our selection profile had decreased by 29.73%.
 The FDLP Coordinator would like to have a selection profile of 15-20%.